valantic/vue-template/README.md

 ### Installing npm packages

-Before executing the following command, please **make sure your Node and NPM version meet the requirements** in package.json's `endignes` section.
+Before executing the following command, please **make sure your Node and NPM version meet the requirements** in package.json's `engines` section.
 Changing the Node or NPM version later on can cause issues which force you to re-install the project.

 ```
 # Print node version